What does the Bible say about depression?

 [CW: depression, suicide, trauma, abuse]

-Depression is a loaded word carrying a variety of definitions.
-Many people—incorrectly—use the term “depression” interchangeably with fleeting sadness.
-An example of “depression” being incorrectly applied would be, “I was super depressed that we lost the game this week!
-I guess there’s always next week.”
+Depression is a loaded word that carries a variety of meanings.
+Many people incorrectly use the term "depression" interchangeably with temporary feelings of sadness.
+Like saying, "I was super depressed that we lost the game this week!
+I guess there’s always next week."
+That's not what we're talking about here.

-For depression to be deemed a clinical condition, feelings of sadness and hopelessness—among other symptoms—must persist for a minimum of two weeks before filling the definition of “depression” set by the American Psychiatric Association.
-Sometimes, regardless of the reasons, depression can also be accompanied by self-harm and suicidal ideation.
+Clinical depression is a condition that can really only be determined by a health care professional.
+Among other symptoms, clinical depression involves feelings of sadness and hopelessness that persist for a minimum of two weeks, as determined by the American Psychiatric Association.
+Sometimes, regardless of the reasons, depression may be accompanied by severe anxiety, self-harm, or suicidal ideation.

-As Christians, we are often reminded by our communities to “rejoice in the Lord” (Philippians 4:4).
+As Christians, we're often reminded by our communities to "rejoice in the Lord" (Philippians 4:4) no matter what.
 Even in times of hardship, the Bible talks about being joyful (James 1:2-4).
-But how does that “joy” look to the sufferer of depression?
-Is being depressed a sinful act of being disobedient to commandments of joy?
-Here is where a lot of confusion comes in for the Christian sufferer of depression who is desperately trying to find a biblical way of coping.
+But how does godly joy factor in for the sufferer of depression?
+Is being depressed the same as being disobedient to commandments of joy?

 Depression in the Bible

-Some of the people we read about in the Bible and in more recent church history recovered from their depression while others did not.
-Some had suffered from depression brought upon by traumatic circumstances, others by spiritual oppression, and yet others may have had chemical imbalances in the brain that had yet been discovered.
 Depression has no "blanket" cause or effect, nor are there any guarantees about "getting better."
+Some of the people we read about in the Bible suffered from depression brought upon by traumatic circumstances, others by spiritual oppression, and yet others may have had chemical imbalances in the brain that had yet been discovered.

-The Bible doesn’t condemn mental health issues, but it does hold us accountable to taking care of ourselves.
-While the context of Paul’s reminder that our bodies “are a temple” is referring to fleeing sexual immorality (1 Corinthians 16:19-20), it’s a vivid reminder of our responsibility to care for the body God gave us.
-But as often is the case with a depression sufferer, sometimes we simply can’t take care of ourselves—not by ourselves anyway.
+The Bible doesn’t condemn mental health issues, but it does hold us accountable to making wise choices to take care of ourselves.
+Our bodies are temples of the Holy Spirit (1 Corinthians 6:19), and that's a vivid reminder to care for the body God gave us.
+But as often is the case with a depression sufferer, sometimes they simply can’t take care of themselves—not alone anyway.
+That's when it's time to seek help.

 How can a Christian overcome depression?

-Additionally, just like having an unknown ailment diagnosed or having a broken leg set, skilled doctors are there to provide wisdom and diagnosis.
-If you find yourself suffering from depression or any other mental health ailment, there is no shame in seeking medical help.
-Sometimes, like being given antibiotics or vitamins, one suffering from depression might need medication to help the brain heal or supplement a chemical they’re not making correctly.
-It's OK to need spiritual and mental health doctors, counselors, and psychologists.
+Sometimes, one suffering from depression might need medication to help the brain heal or supplement a chemical they're not making correctly.
+It's OK to need spiritual mentors and mental health doctors, counselors, and psychologists.

-If you believe you or a loved one is struggling with depression, please seek help right away.
-Talk to God.
-Talk to them.
-Talk to their parents, especially if they have mentioned suicide.
-Seek counseling and the wisdom of doctors.
-There is always hope (John 10:10).
+If you believe you or a loved one is struggling with depression, please seek help right away—or encourage your friend to seek help.
+Talk to God (Philippians 4:6).
+Talk to others.
+Talk to your parents (or your loved one's parents)—especially if suicidal thoughts are a factor.

 ALSO SEE: